pallupz/covid-vaccine-booking/README.md

 # covid-vaccine-booking

-This very basic script can be used to automate covid vaccine second dose slot booking.
-No registration option.
+This very basic script can be used to automate covid vaccine second dose slot booking on Co-WIN Platform.
+No option to register new user or add beneficiaries .

 ### Usage:
 ```